-Ohio Farm Bureau been keeping close tabs on conditions across the state through the weekly U.S. Drought Monitor.
-The monitor works with a scale where D1 is a “moderate drought”, D2 is a “severe drought”, D3 is an “extreme drought” and D4 is an “exceptional drought”.
-As the summer has progressed, 2024 became the first year that D4 conditions we recognized in Ohio and the coverage area for D3 is the largest since the inception of the drought monitor in 2000.
+Ohio Farm Bureau has been keeping close tabs on conditions across the state through the weekly U.S. Drought Monitor.
+As the 2024 summer progressed, it was the first time that “exceptional drought” conditions were recognized in Ohio, and the coverage area for “extreme drought” was the largest since the inception of the drought monitor in 2000.

 If you have been impacted by the drought, please contact your local Farm Service Agency.